woohoolabs/yang/README.md

 // Returns the primary resources as an array of ResourceObject instances or null if it is a single resource document
 $primaryResources = $document->primaryResources();

-// Checks if there is any included resources in the document
+// Checks if there are any included resources in the document
 $hasIncludedResources = $document->hasAnyIncludedResources();

 // Checks if there is a specific included resource in the document